HighlyTrainedNeuralNetwork/personal_site/expanding-tracking.md

-### On Expanding What You Are Tracking In Your Head
+### On Expanding What You Are Tracking in Your Head

 #### _2022-07-05_